Bergen County Line: Description

 The train continues northward through Garfield, passing homes, businesses, and Dahnerts Lake County Park before reaching the Plauderville station at Midland Avenue, the border between Garfield and neighboring Saddle Brook.
 Shortly after passing beneath U.S. Highway 46 the track becomes the border of Saddle Brook and Elmwood Park, once again crossing Midland Avenue.
 Interstate 80 passes above the train, which then crosses the Garden State Parkway.
 The Broadway station in Fair Lawn straddles a border formed by the track and Route 4.

 In Fair Lawn, the line is paralleled by Plaza Road, named for Radburn Plaza, the commercial area serving the Radburn development for which the borough's more northerly station is named.
 The line crosses below Route 208 before reaching Radburn.
-Beyond the station, the train passes housing to the right and industry to the left, with a spur to a Nabisco plant.
-Next is the Glen Rock–Boro Hall station which like its Main Line counterpart is on Rock Road.
+Beyond the station, the train passes housing to the right and industry to the left, with a spur to the former location of an old local Nabisco plant.
+Next is the Glen Rock–Boro Hall station, which like its Main Line counterpart, is on Rock Road.
 The lines merge a short distance north of this point at Ridgewood Junction.
 The trains will continue north to either Waldwick or Suffern, and some peak trains will terminate at Ridgewood, which is the first station after the two lines join.